acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     :scale: 60
     :align: center

     Illustration of scenarios that can produce the data in :numref:`fig_distance_resolution`.
-A strong reflector, such as a flat metallic surface, can give a moderate radar signal if the angle to the radar is high.
-R1 is identical in the two illustrations as well as R2.
+A strong reflector, such as a flat metallic surface, can give a moderate radar signal if the angle to the radar is high. :math:`R_1` is identical in the two illustrations as well as :math:`R_2`.

+Optimizing on depth resolution also means that close-in range performance is improved.
+The A111 sensor has both the Tx and Rx antenna integrated and since they are so closely spaced, there will be leakage between the two antennas.
+This means that any object close to the sensor will have to be filtered from this static leakage.
+The ability to do this is improved if a short :math:`t_{pulse}` is used, as illustrated in :numref:`fig_close_in_distance`.

 If angular information is needed one possibility is to mechanically move the sensor to scan an area and produce a synthetic aperture radar (SAR).
 One such case is for autonomous robots using sensor input for navigation.
 Another option is to use multiple A111 sensors and merge data from them to calculate the position of the object by trilateration.
 This can be achieved by running the sensors sequentially and merge the data in the application.
-We also have the possibility to create a multi-static radar by synchronizing multiple sensors to allow for 1 sensor to transmit and multiple to receive at the same time, this mode is currently not available in our software.

-Optimizing on depth resolution also means that close in range performance is improved.
-The A111 sensor has both the Tx and Rx antenna integrated and as they are so closely spaced there will be leakage between the two antennas.
-This means that any objects close to the sensor will have to be filtered from this static leakage.
-The ability to do this is improved if a short tpulse is used, as illustrated in :numref:`fig_close_in_distance`.

 .. _fig_close_in_distance:
 .. figure:: /_static/introduction/fig_close_in_distance.png